 I then house-sat in Buderim on the Sunshine Coast for a weekend.
 Let’s just say those dogs were a bit harder work than the previous two house sits!

 The owners let me use their car for the weekend though, so I was able to head up to Noosa and The Glasshouse Mountains one day, which was so great!
 After staying indoors blogging a lot, it’s so nice to be exploring new places again!

 North Stradbroke Island

-And that was my 2019 year in review – I wonder what will be in store for 2020!
+And that was my 2019 Year In Review – I wonder what will be in store for my 2020 Year In Review!